Hans Mayer: Work

-The work of Hans Mayer includes more than forty volumes.
-He studied Büchner, Thomas Mann, Montaigne, Robert Musil, James Joyce, Uwe Johnson, Günter Grass, Hans Henny Jahnn and others in his investigations on the history of literature.
+The work of Mayer includes more than forty volumes.
+He studied Georg Büchner, Thomas Mann, Montaigne, Robert Musil, James Joyce, Uwe Johnson, Günter Grass, Hans Henny Jahnn and others in his investigations on the history of literature.

-While he was in exile in 1936, he began the advance work for his great work about Georg Büchner.
+While he was in exile in 1936, he began the advance work for his great work about Büchner.
 This work about Büchner was later recognized by the University of Leipzig as his postdoctoral thesis which was required to qualify as a professor.

 He released the collection of essays, Zur deutschen Literatur der Zeit, in 1962.
 In 1986, he followed this volume with the book, Das unglückliche Bewusstsein – Zur deutschen Literaturgeschichte von Lessing bis Heine.
 Ein Deutscher auf Widerruf is the title of his three-volume memoires of 1982.

 The investigation, Außenseiter, which appeared in 1975, was considered by many to be his main work.
 In this volume, he deals with the literary portrayal of three groups, which have commonly been discriminated against in history: women, male homosexuals and Jews.
 He had his own experiences with belonging to two of these groups – as a Jew and as a homosexual.

-Der Turm von Babel of 1991 is an obituary on the GDR.
-Its key sentence is frequently seen to be: "Das schlechte Ende widerlegt nicht einen möglicherweise guten Anfang" – "The bad end doesn't disprove a possibly good beginning."
-The GDR was the better of the two German states to him for a long time.
+Der Turm von Babel of 1991 is an obituary on East Germany.
+Its key sentence is frequently seen to be: "Das schlechte Ende widerlegt nicht einen möglicherweise guten Anfang" East Germany was the better of the two German states to him for a long time.

 The last book published by Mayer is Erinnerungen an Willy Brandt from 2001.